Dubosej1/blackjack-trivia/docs/side-bet-rules.md

 This Side Bet features a `Jackpot Ace`.

--The `Jackpot Ace` is an `ACE-SPADE` that is specially marked.
+The `Jackpot Ace` is an `ACE-SPADE` that is specially marked.
 It’s only encountered 1 out of every 6 times an `ACE-SPADE` is drawn.
 The `Jackpot Ace` is needed to reach the higher payouts.

 ### Infinity Dice

 This Side Bet also features 3 `Infinity Dice`.

--The `Infinity Dice` are 3 six-sided dice that each have 5 blank sides and 1 side that features the infinity symbol.
+The `Infinity Dice` are 3 six-sided dice that each have 5 blank sides and 1 side that features the infinity symbol.
 When PLAYER rolls the dice and gets `Infinity` symbols, they can be used to receive higher payouts.

 When PLAYER wins this Side Bet with a [SUITED] 11 pt Hand (which will referred to as a "SUITED 11"), then the “PERFECT 11s DICE ROLL SCREEN" will appear during the start of the round.
 PLAYER can use this screen to roll the `Infinity Dice`.
 See below for more info on this screen.

-NOTE: Mystery Jackpot will be implemented later

-Terms:
--Jackpot Ace: A specially marked SPADE 6, used to reach higher payouts.
--Infinites: The number of infinity symbols the PLAYER rolls using the Infinity Dice.
--Suited: Both cards have the same suit.
--Colored: Both cards have the same color.
--Mixed: The 2 cards have different colors.

 ### Perfect 11s Payout Table